sagemathinc/cocalc-doc/source/howto/disk-space-warning.rst

 - Work with more than one project.
 - Buy an upgrade for :doc:`additional disk space <../add-capacity>`.
 - Connect to a :ref:`remote file storage <project-datastore>`.
+- If the problem is with a Jupyter notebook using too much disk space, click on :doc:`../servers` in the :doc:`../activity-bar`, then "JupyterLab server", then open your file from there, and remove extra content to make the size smaller, then save it.
+After that you may be able to open it in Cocalc again.